wonjongbot/391OS/buglog.md

 ## Checkpoint 3

-- today: syscall open's string length depended on the input fname instead of directory's name.
+- **(3/10/23)** syscall open's string length depended on the input fname instead of directory's name.
 User's string will always be longer (due to \n) so size of comparison had to be set to length of current dentry object's name.
+- **(3/10/23)** matching the starting chars of a dentry was matching it...
+- **(3/10/23)** exiting the base shell was executing with the wrong parent pid
+- **(3/10/23)** halt skips to pid 0 no matter what. esp0 was not being set correctly.